minqiaowang/on-premise-adg/setup-environment/setup-environment.md

     ![](./images/step3.1-applyjob3.png " ")

 2. Once this job succeeds, you will get an apply complete notification from Terraform.
-Examine it closely, 1 resource has been added.
 In the end of the apply log,  you can get the **public ip address** of the primary instance.
 Congratulations, your environment is created!
 Time to login to your instance to finish the configuration.

     ![](images/image-20201030100144873.png)